furmak331/TCP-IP/README.md

 # TCP-IP
 In progress:
-virtual implementation of 7 layers of TCP/IP model using cpp.
+virtual implementation of 7 layers of TCP/IP model using python.

 What needs to be updated:
 1. The flow and error control functionalities